rlucioni/blog/content/posts/example/index.md

 draft: true
 ---

-This is an example post to showcase Markdown rendering.
-Hugo's built-in Markdown rendering engine is called [Blackfriday](https://gohugo.io/getting-started/configuration/#configure-blackfriday).
+This is an example post to showcase Markdown and other markup rendering.

 *Here's some italicized text.* **And here's some bolded text.** ~~Here's some strikethrough.~~